DMould123/Note-Building/README.md

 - Still working on the Quiz App styling and some params.
 - Created a reusable Navbar component with HTML & CSS

+- ### 2024-05-08
+- Working with a MERN app, having issues with the token